 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: If our last sprint would be a meal, which one would it be?
-Let them choose from the given images and explain their choice.
+If our last sprint was a meal, which one would it be?
+Let the team choose from the given pictures and explain their choice.

 One of the many fun icebreaker games for a retrospective: